KTTC: Former translators

 In the La Crosse area, KTTC's analog translator W67CH channel 67 ceased broadcasting on November 4, 2009.
 It was replaced with digital translator station W50DR-D which went on-the-air at 2:10 in the afternoon on October 14.
 W50DR-D was subsequently replaced with W34FC-D in August 2018.
 The translator carried subchannels 10.1 NBC and 10.3 Heroes & Icons, as the other subchannels were duplicated on then-sister station and La Crosse affiliate WXOW 19.
 Until the launch of the La Crosse digital replacement translator (DRT) of WEAU Eau Claire in the summer of 2020, KTTC's La Crosse translator was the only way many area residents could receive NBC over-the-air (due to the area's topography).
 For nearly a year, W34FC-D and WEAU-DRT La Crosse operated simultaneously, offering area viewers two NBC affiliates.
-This came to an end on August 2, 2021, when W34FC-D was converted to a translator of WECX-LD, a subsidiary WEAU.
+This came to an end on August 2, 2021, when W34FC-D was converted to a translator of WECX-LD, itself repeating WEAU.

 KTTC's other two analog translators, in Winona (K62EV channel 62) and Blue Earth (K70DR channel 70), both left the air on December 29, 2011, due to the end of broadcasting on channels above 51 (K70DR in particular was one of the few remaining stations still operating on channel 70, which was phased out starting in 1983).